grnet/icaas/docs/architecture.rst

 conjunction with some bitnami-oriented scripts to prepare and register the image on the Synnefo deployment.
 During its operation, it will also monitor the whole process, inform the ICaaS service about the progress as well as upload a detailed log file on Pithos.
+The overall progress is computed using heuristics on the I/O of the system the agent runs on.

 The image preparation process will: